 Carewell SEIU 503 Dental benefits are insured by Kaiser Permanente.

-If you do not live in the Kaiser service area (in other words, if you do not live near a Kaiser facility), you can visit a dentist on Kaiser’s list of preferred providers.
+- Out-of-area 2022 Kaiser Dental Benefits Summary (PPO plan): if you do not live near a Kaiser facility, you should visit a dentist on Kaiser’s list of preferred providers.

 Important Things to Know